orbital21-htmlcss/orbital21-htmlcss.github.io/slides/slides.md

 ### JavaScript
 - Source is a subset of JavaScript!
-- HTML describes what a page looks like, **JS allows us to add logic to a webpage**
+- HTML describes what a page looks like, **JS allows us to add logic and behaviours to a webpage**
 - It can manipulate the DOM!